Hierarchical mixtures of Gaussians for combined dimensionality reduction and clustering

-To address these limitations, we consider a family of two-stage models that implement dimensionality reduction with a linear Gaussian model (e.g. PCA or FA), and clustering with a mixture of Gaussians (MoG).
-By applying a novel theory of conjugate priors in latent variable exponential family models, we show how these two stages can be combined and generalized into a single, hierarchical probabilistic model that we call a hierarchical mixture of Gaussians (HMoG).
+To address these limitations we consider a family of two-stage models that implement dimensionality reduction with a linear Gaussian model (LGM) such as PCA or factor analysis (FA), and clustering with a mixture of Gaussians (MoG).
+By applying a novel theory of analytically tractable, latent variable exponential family models~\cite{sokoloski_unified_2024}, we show how these two stages can be combined and generalized into a single probabilistic model that we call a hierarchical mixture of Gaussians (HMoG).
+With HMoGs we make the following novel contributions in the space high-dimensional clustering: \begin{enumerate}[nosep, leftmargin=2em] \item \textbf{Unified exponential family framework:} We develop a hierarchical, latent variable, exponential family model of dimensionality reduction and clustering, that unifies existing analysis pipelines. \item \textbf{Scalable implementation:} We develop a novel parameterization for HMoGs that greatly reduces its computational complexity, allowing it to scale to large samples of high-dimensional data. \item \textbf{Exact algorithms:} We show how HMoGs avoid approximations and assumptions common to most other frameworks, and afford exact expressions and scalable algorithms for \begin{enumerate}[nosep] \item latent-variable inference and soft cluster-assignment, \item maximum-likelihood learning for joint dimensionality reduction and clustering, \item probabilistic cluster merging based on cluster uncertainty, and \item model evaluation, and thereby principled model selection. \end{enumerate} \end{enumerate}

-An HMoG captures both dimensionality reduction and clustering in a single model, and has a single objective given by the likelihood function.
-Critically, the tractability of HMoGs allows us to derive closed-form expressions for the HMoG density function, and a novel expectation-maximization (EM) algorithm for maximizing the HMoG likelihood.
-Although the derivation of HMoG theory requires a number of technical innovations, the upshot of the theory is straightforward: a closed-form expression for the HMoG log-likelihood allows us to rigorously compare various algorithms for dimensionality reduction and clustering, and the HMoG EM algorithm allows HMoGs to strictly exceed the performance of the two-stage models that they generalize.

-To validate our theory we apply HMoGs to several datasets.
-In synthetic data, we show how HMoGs can overcome fundamental limitations of standard two-stage algorithms.
-Finally, in a RNA sequencing (RNA-Seq) data set we show how our methods can significantly exceed the predictive performance of standard two-stage approaches.
-Our work is related to previous methods on mixtures of PCA/FA~\cite{ghahramani_em_1996,tipping_mixtures_1999,houdard_high-dimensional_2018,hertrich_pca_2022}.
-In contrast with these methods, however, our model has a hierarchical structure that affords a more compact parameterization, and ensures that a shared, low-dimensional feature space is extracted during training.
+We provide an implementation of HMoGs using the JAX numerics library, and use it to demonstrate the effectiveness of HMoGs on MNIST~\cite{lecun_gradient-based_1998}.
+We also explore the value of adding $\ell_1$ sparsity to the dimensionality reduction, and show how HMoGs learn center-surround features --- akin to sparse-codes observed in primary visual cortex~\cite{olshausen_emergence_1996,rehn_network_2007} --- that further boosts clustering accuracy.